sashs/Ropper/README.md

     $ git submodule update
     $ ./Ropper.py

+THIS FEATURE IS STILL UNDER DEVELOPEMENT!
 Ropper has a semantic search command, which offers the possiblity to search for gadgets.
 Due to a dependency, this command only works with python2 on linux, but I am working on porting this dependency to python3.
-THIS FEATURE IS STILL UNDER DEVELOPEMENT!
+Since python3 is default on some systems, ropper2 can be used to execute ropper with python2.

+    $ ropper2 --file <afile> --semantic "<any constraint>"

 The following optional dependencies are needed to use semantic search:

 Install [pyvex](https://github.com/angr/pyvex)